Resources for Water Conservation & Drought

 On May 9, 2016, the governor issued Executive Order Executive Order B-37-16, establishing longer-term water conservation measures that include permanent monthly water use reporting, new urban water use targets, reducing system leaks and eliminating clearly wasteful practices, strengthening urban drought contingency plans and improving agricultural water management and drought plans.

-On June 9, 2016, the ACWD Board of Directors rescinded the District's Water Shortage Emergency Ordinance and ended the drought surcharges, effective July 1, 2016.
+On June 9, 2016, the ACWD Board of Directors voted to Rescind the Water Shortage Emergency Ordinance and ended the drought surcharges, effective July 1, 2016.

 On December 22, 2016, state and federal officials released the final Environmental Impact Report / Environmental Impact Statement for California WaterFix, an effort to modernize the State's water infrastructure in the Sacramento-San Joaquin Delta.
 The California Department of Water Resources officials indicate that WaterFix will secure water supplies for 25 million Californians and prepare for a future marked by rising seas, seismic threats and more extreme weather.